coder/docs/guides/tls-certificates/route53.md

   --set ingress.annotations."cert-manager\.io/cluster-issuer"="letsencrypt" \
   --wait
 ```

+The `hostSecretName` and `devurlsHostSecretName` are arbitrary strings that you
+should set to some value that does not conflict with any other secrets in the
+Coder namespace.

 There are also a few additional steps to make sure that your hostname and dev
 URLs work.